carlosbunn/infra-as-code-challenge/README.md

 * Provision an instance from scratch using Terraform on a cloud provider of your choice (Digital Ocean or AWS);
 * Install and configure a CI/CD tool of your choice in this new VM using Ansible;
-* Configure a push deploy pipeline on the CI/CD tool with these repositories:
+* Configure a push deploy pipeline with the CI/CD tool with these repositories:
   * https://github.com/devgrid/calculator-service
   * https://github.com/devgrid/calculator-service-test